WoltLab/docs.woltlab.com/pages/migration/wsc-31/migration_wsc-31_content-provider.md

 {% include callout.html content="Optional" type="info" %}

 The nice value is used to determine the order in which the remove content worker are execute the provider.
-Content provider with lower nice value are executed first.
+Content provider with lower nice values are executed first.

 #### hidden